Financial Independence Update – October 2020

 Again, in semi-retirement our plan is to “live off dividends” from the taxable account and not sell stock shares early on.
 Being optimistic in the coming years, those dividends from our taxable account should pay for our monthly condo fees and our annual property taxes every year.
 Those are by far beyond groceries our biggest expenses.

-This means by our early 70s, health willing, while the taxable account is done as will the RRSPs – that will leave assets related to our workplace pensions, government benefits (CPP and OAS), and our TFSA assets “until the end”.
+By our early 70s, health willing, we will have some workplace pensions, government benefits (CPP and OAS), and our TFSA assets “until the end”.

 For as long as we can, we hope to contribute to each TFSA we own and let the dividend income compound tax-free.
 Even in semi-retirement, I plan on contributing to our TFSAs and maxing out those accounts every year.
 We’ve been saving money for the upcoming 2021 contribution for the entire year.